 Ensure the exhaust isn’t too hot to work on.
 Otherwise, it’s about as straight-forward as a repair can be.
 This is why many elect to carry an extra sensor or two around.
 For some it may be too much of a hassle to bother going to the dealer for warranty work.

-EGR cooler problems is also one of the most common on the Ford 6.7 Power Stroke.
+Exhaust gas recirculation (EGR) cooler problems are also one of the most common on the Ford 6.7 Powerstroke.
 It’s not as common as with the previous 6.0L and 6.4L engines, though.
 Ford actually changed the design of the EGR system on the 6.7L engine.
 The valve lies in the hot side now.
 EGR flows from the exhaust, to the valve, then into the EGR cooler if the valve is open.

-However, the new design for the 6.7L Powerstroke comes with problems of its own.
+However, the new design comes with problems of its own.
 Carbon deposits can build up on the EGR cooler core and cause it to become completely clogged.
-The good news is – replacement of the EGR cooler is a lot simpler than on previous Power Stroke engines.
-As with the EGT sensors some 6.7L owners opt to delete the EGR system.
+The good news is – replacement of the EGR cooler is a lot simpler than on previous engines.
+As with the EGT sensors some owners opt to delete the EGR system.